 States have the latitude to design and implement their state income tax systems, which can complicate the determination as to whether a WING trust is a viable option for a grantor.
 The below outline, adapted from “Constitutional Challenges to State Taxation of Non-Grantor Trusts,” by Charles E. McWilliams, Jr., does an excellent job summarizing each state’s position.

-2. No tax if no resident trustee and no administration in the state, generally applies: Arizona, Colorado, Hawaii, Indiana, Iowa, Kansas, Kentucky, Mississippi, Montana, New Mexico, New Jersey, Oregon, South Carolina, and Utah.
+No tax if no resident trustee and no administration in the state, generally applies: Arizona, Colorado, Hawaii, Indiana, Iowa, Kansas, Kentucky, Mississippi, Montana, New Mexico, New Jersey, Oregon, South Carolina, and Utah.

-3. No tax, same as above but must also not use the state law as governing law: Louisiana.
+No tax, same as above but must also not use the state law as governing law: Louisiana.

-4. No tax, if no administration in the state and no real or tangible personal property in the state: Idaho.
+No tax, if no administration in the state and no real or tangible personal property in the state: Idaho.

-5. No tax, as long as a beneficiary is not a resident: Delaware, Georgia, New Hampshire, North Carolina, Rhode Island, and Tennessee; and this is where the analysis begins to get more complicated since a determination of the beneficiaries is now required and the states have different rules on who constitutes a beneficiary (must it be a vested interest, or is a contingent beneficiary sufficient) and what contacts are required to qualify as a resident.
+No tax, as long as a beneficiary is not a resident: Delaware, Georgia, New Hampshire, North Carolina, Rhode Island, and Tennessee; and this is where the analysis begins to get more complicated since a determination of the beneficiaries is now required and the states have different rules on who constitutes a beneficiary (must it be a vested interest, or is a contingent beneficiary sufficient) and what contacts are required to qualify as a resident.

-6. No tax, same as above, but there must not be a resident trustee or administration in the state: North Dakota and California.
+No tax, same as above, but there must not be a resident trustee or administration in the state: North Dakota and California.

 No tax, as long as the settlor was not a domiciliary when the trust became irrevocable and no beneficiary is a domiciliary during the current tax year: Alabama, Missouri, and Ohio.

-8. Tax, unless the settlor was not a domiciliary at the time the trust became irrevocable or when additional property was contributed to the trust: Arkansas, Connecticut, Illinois, Maine, Massachusetts, Michigan, Minnesota, Nebraska, Oklahoma, Pennsylvania, Vermont, Virginia, Washington D.C., West Virginia, and Wisconsin.
+Tax, unless the settlor was not a domiciliary at the time the trust became irrevocable or when additional property was contributed to the trust: Arkansas, Connecticut, Illinois, Maine, Massachusetts, Michigan, Minnesota, Nebraska, Oklahoma, Pennsylvania, Vermont, Virginia, Washington D.C., West Virginia, and Wisconsin.
 This rule is quite harsh and has been challenged on Due Process and Commerce Clause grounds (sometimes successfully).

-9. Taxation when the settlor is a resident during the current year: Maryland.
+Taxation when the settlor is a resident during the current year: Maryland.

-Based in Jackson Hole and regulated by the Wyoming Division of Banking, Two Ocean Trust is uniquely positioned to provide access to Wyoming's low tax rates, favorable trust laws and unparalleled legal protections for digital asset investors. _______________________________________________________________________
+Two Ocean Trust provides a full range of trust and investment capabilities to ultra high net worth families and foundations.
+Based in Jackson Hole, Two Ocean Trust is uniquely positioned to provide access to Wyoming's low tax rates, favorable trust laws, and unparalleled privacy and legal protections.